paularah/k8s/README.md

 ## service-account
 user accounts are for humans and service account for apps.
 A default service account is created with limited permisions.
 A secret is creaetd with a JWT token i it which can then be used to authenticate against the k8s API.
 A volume is also mounted in the pods `var/run/secrets` so pods can access the secrets internally

+## static-pods
+Static pods are created by kubelet independent of the Kube-api-server. say you want to deploy a pod on a without going through the kube-api-server, you'd use a static pod. static pods are also how the various components of the controlplane are deployed as pods on the node.

+You can configure a static pod in the kubelet.service file with  `--pod-manifest-path=/etc/Kubernetes/manifests` option or pass in a `--config=kubeconfig.yaml` that points a kubeconfig with the `staticPodPath:<path>`.
+Kubeadm uses this approach.

+N/B: You can see a mirror static pods when you query the kube-api-server for the pods, this means you can not make changes from the kube-ap-server to a static pod, the kubelet configuration would have to be modified.
+Kubelet also manages the lifecycle of a static pods independent of the kube-api-server.

 ## taints-tolerations
 Taints are applied on nodes and work like a some sort  of default-deny model.
 When a taint is applied on node, no pod can be scheduled on that node until a toleration for that node is applied on the pod.